 Christ Himself spoke on many occasions about the Christian calling.
 You may be familiar with His statement, “For many are called, but few are chosen,” found in both Matthew 22:14 and 20:16.
 Later, adding meaning to the second part of this phrase, He explained this to His disciples: “You have not chosen Me but I have chosen you” (John 15:16), and then “But I have chosen you out of the world, therefore the world hates you” (vs. 19).

-When placed together, these passages explain that God is calling a few people—actually a very few—out of the world for His supreme purpose.
-Those who respond to His calling are then “chosen,” going on to repentance, baptism and conversion.
+God is calling a few people—actually a very few—out of the world for His supreme purpose.
+Those who respond to His calling can then go on to repentance, baptism and conversion.

 After reading some of the literature from The Restored Church of God, many come to recognize that they have been brought into contact with extraordinary understanding.
 They find themselves learning things that they have never heard before.
 They notice that the Bible makes sense—that it is not as hard to understand as they had previously thought.
 Then, feeling a growing need to act on what they are learning, many wonder, “Am I being called by God?”